MINOR CONSERVATORSHIPS AND PROTECTIVE ORDERS

 Once you file your petition, an investigator will be appointed to gather information about the request and make recommendations to the judge.
 Pursuant to statutory authorization (MCL 600.875), you will be assessed a $25 fee for reimbursement of the costs of investigation.
 This fee may also be assessed if there is an additional investigation based on a request for a temporary conservator of protective order.

-If you wish to receive a certified copy of the Letters of Conservatorship if and when a conservator is appointed, there is a statutorily-fixed $11 fee for this copy.
+If you wish to receive a certified copy of the Letters of Conservatorship if and when a conservator is appointed, there is a statutorily-fixed $10 fee for certification and $1 per page.

 5. After you file your petition

 If and when you decide to petition for conservatorship or protective order, a hearing date will be set and there will be some other things you will need to do, including the following:

 - Serve notice of the hearing on your petition to all interested persons (including publishing notice on any interested person whose whereabouts are unknown)

 - File a Proof of Service indicating that you have informed all relevant people in a timely manner.